Second-order corrections to Starobinsky inflation: Observational constraints

-Another plot developed is the parameter space $\alpha _{0}\times \beta _{0}$ allowed by the observations.
-In the top graph of figure \ref{fig:parameter-space}, we have the plot for $N=52$, while in the bottom graph of figure \ref{fig:parameter-space}, we have it for $N=59$.
-The blue regions represent the allowed regions for the $\alpha _{0}$ and $ \beta _{0}$ parameters in $68\%$ and $95\%$ C.L..
-Note that the plot for $ N=52$ gives us a smaller region for the parameters if we compare it to the plot for $N=59$.
-In addition, we can see two regions on each of the plots.
-One is an approximated rectangular region completely within the $95\%$ C.L. (for $N=52$, the sides correspond to $\alpha _{0}=2.8\times 10^{-5}$ and $ \beta _{0}=1.7\times 10^{-2}$, and for $N=59$, $\alpha _{0}=5.3\times 10^{-5} $ and $\beta _{0}=1.5\times 10^{-2}$), where the parameters $\alpha _{0}$ and $\beta _{0}$ do not keep a dependency between them, being able to assume any values independently.
-The other region is the asymptotic one for large values of $\alpha _{0}$ and $\beta _{0}$, whose occurrence requires a fine-tuning between the parameters, which makes its occurrence more disadvantaged.
+Another plot developed, figure \ref{fig:parameter-space}, is the parameter space $ \alpha _{0}\times \beta _{0}$ allowed by the observations.
+In the top graph of figure \ref{fig:parameter-space}, we have the Plot for $N=52$, while in the bottom graph of figure \ref{fig:parameter-space}, we have it for $N=59$.
+The blue regions represent the allowed regions for the $\alpha _{0}$ and $\beta _{0}$ parameters in $68\%$ and $95\%$ C.L..
+Note that the Plot for $N=52$ gives us a smaller region for the parameters if we compare it to the Plot for $N=59$.
+In addition, we can see two regions on each of the Plots.
+One is an approximated rectangular region completely within the $95\%$ C.L. (for $N=52$, the sides correspond to $\alpha _{0}=2.8\times 10^{-5}$ and $\beta _{0}=1.7\times 10^{-2}$, and for $N=59$, $\alpha _{0}=5.3\times 10^{-5}$ and $\beta _{0}=1.5\times 10^{-2}$), where the parameters $\alpha _{0}$ and $\beta _{0}$ do not keep a dependency between them, being able to assume any values independently.
+In this region of independence between the model parameters, we reproduced the results obtained in Refs. \cite{Huang:2013hsb,Castellanos:2018dub} for each model separately.
+The other region is the asymptotic one for large values of $\alpha _{0}$ and $\beta _{0}$, whose occurrence suggests a dependence $\beta _{0} = \beta _{0} (\alpha _{0})$ between the parameters.